mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 I wanted to test the ability of Nvivo to give insight about the engagement of young participants for different activities.

-We can also compare the patterns and also the frequency of these interactions with a future session later in the year

-- e.g. code 2022-12-02 s & t - and compare time on different taskt
+- e.g. code 2022-12-02 s & t - and compare time on different tasks

 There is a different system in place here which limits observations about the cause of the progress (something to be addressed in future studies).
 However there is a clear difference in x, y z.